visulate/visulate-for-oracle/docs/pages/create-test-db.md

 ## Create a VM

-Use the Cloud Console or a gcloud command to create a VM with a 30GB boot disk using Google's Container Optimize OS:
+Use the Cloud Console or a gcloud command to create a VM with a 30GB boot disk using Google's Container Optimized OS:

 ```
 gcloud compute instances create vm-oracle23free \